(2026) The BEST Battery-Powered Bluetooth speakers – 100% NO-BS Guide

 Far louder, far heavier, and far less portable, the Teufel Rockster vs Soundboks 3 is no comparison in all ways.

 However, it has wheels on the bottom for a reason.
 This behemoth is not portable in your conventional sense and it sucks power very quickly.
 In fact, at peak volume you’re only getting ~45 minutes of sound until it’s flat.
-It is designed to hook up to a deep cycle AGM car battery which is a seriously awesome feature and again, this is the closest thing to a professional festival setup that you can get without a generator.
+This is the closest thing to an all-in-one professional sound setup that you can get without a generator.

 Bonus: Teufel is a small German-based company – your dollar goes to them, not cheap Chinese remanufacturing.